I am dedicating this post to reusable Nespresso capsules. What I have learned after tremendous research over the past 74.2 days is

-I was on Amazon searching and noticed one which came with something amazing.
+I was on the Canadian Amazon site and noticed one which came with something amazing.

-Eight reviews averaging a total of 4.492 stars!
+Eight reviews on averaging a total of 4.492 stars!

 In my mind I was getting a little excited.

-From there I clicked on the link to enter the page so I could learn more.
+From there I clicked on the link so I could learn more.

 What I Have Discovered